Bharath-Joe/Thesis_Scripts/README.md

 ## Overview

 This Python script performs a Multi-Criteria Decision Analysis (MCDA) using the PROMETHEE II method.
-The analysis ranks various biometric modalities based on specific criteria (security, privacy, usability, and performance) with predefined weights.
+The analysis ranks various modalities based on specific criteria (security, privacy, usability, and performance) with predefined weights.
 This particular script is tailored for a use case involving biometric modalities and their performance scores derived from specific sensors.

 ## Use Case

 The script is designed to analyze and rank alternatives based on performance data provided in an input text file (`MCDA_alternatives.txt`).
-Each alternative represents a combination of biometric modalities, and their performance is evaluated against four criteria:
+Each alternative represents a combination of modalities, and their performance is evaluated against four criteria:
 1. Security
 2. Privacy
 3. Usability